Are you not sure where to begin handling your new corn snake?

 If you are just bringing your corn snake home, it is a good idea to wait until it has become comfortable in its new environment.

-Know now it has gotten used to its new home when it begins eating regularly.
+You’ll know it has gotten used to its new home when it begins eating regularly.

 Getting used to a new environment can usually take around two weeks, and once the snake is acclimated, it is a great idea to start the handling session slowly.